-Fresh mint tea is easy to make!
-You don't need tea bags - simply pour hot water over fresh mint leaves.
+Fresh mint tea is easy to make at home!
+There's no need to use tea bags.
+Simply pour hot water over fresh mint leaves and steep for a few minutes.

 Ingredients